Pest control

 Description

-Rats commonly seen in the UK are either the Norwegian or Brown Rat.
-They are generally brown in colour with an off-white under belly.
-They can grow to 270mm long and have a tail length of up to 200mm.
+The Brown Rat is generally brown with an off-white underbelly.
+They can grow to 270mm long and have a tail length of up to 200mm, which is why some people call them longtails!

 View our pest control charges